idf/Robot-In-Maze/README.md

 ntu.sce.mdp.15
 ==============
 TO BE THE FASTEST.
 Swifter, stronger, and more precise.
+Richard is in! --20.1.2014